Beneor/homology-segment-analysis/README.md

 of long intervals (chunks; 10 kb by default), and seeks for k-mers in the chunks.
-Then it computes the frequencies of match normalized by chunks (the average FMF is 1 for all chunks) and calculates k-mers matching frequency for the long chromosome zones, if the information about zones coordinates is provided.
+Then it computes the frequencies of match normalized by chunks (the average FMF is 1 for all chunks) and calculates k-mers matching frequencies for the long chromosome areas, if the information about areas coordinates is provided.
-By default: zones are the Drosophila polytene chromosome cytoband, or sections (X1A - 4102E; file containing sections borders:
+By default: areas are the Drosophila polytene chromosome cytoband, or sections (X1A - 4102E; file containing sections borders:
 `./examples/DmelMapTable.160615c.bed`)
 or zones without division into sections (X1 - 4102; file containing zone